 - Understanding the importance of crop rotation in emerging economies;

 - Attention to the legal aspects of seed potatoes (PBR, phytosanitary regulations);

 - The importance of harvest, storage and grading methods and pre-planting tuber treatment;

 - An introduction to potato value chains & the business of potatoes along the value chain;

-- The role of public and private sector in the sector development;
+- The role of the public and private sectors in the sector development;

 - Various practical demonstrations;